-^{1 &#}x27;The statement of financial position' and 'Amounts not subject to enforceable master netting arrangements'.
+1 'The statement of financial position total' is the sum of 'Net amounts of financial assets presented in the statement of financial position' and 'Amounts not subject to enforceable master netting arrangements'.

 2 At 31 December 2021, the total amount of 'Loans and advances to banks' excluding repurchase agreements is EUR 20,189 million which is not subject to offsetting.

-3 At 31 December 2021, the total amount of 'Loans and advances to customers' excluding repurchase agreements is EUR 627,020 million of which the net cash pool position of EUR 1,806 million is subject to offsetting.
+3 At 31 December 2021, the total amount of 'Loans and advances to customers' excluding repurchase agreements is EUR 624,635 million of which the net cash pool position of EUR 1,806 million is subject to offsetting.
 4 Other items mainly include amounts to be settled with Central Clearing Counterparties regarding securities and derivatives transactions and is included in 'Other Assets - Amounts to be settled' for EUR 2,424 million in the statement of financial position of which EUR 222 million is subject to offsetting as at 31 December 2021.